-On January 22, 2018, the second tranche of the 2017 Private Placement was closed and resulted in the Company issuing 16,467,200 common shares for gross proceeds of \$12,800,000.
+• On January 19, 2018, the Company closed the second tranche of the 2017 Private Placement which included the sale of 16,467,200 common shares of the Company, for gross proceeds of \$12,800,000.

 Key Management Personnel

 Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company.
 The Company has determined that key management personnel consists of members of the Company's Board of Directors, corporate officers, including the Company's Chief Executive Officer, Chief Operating Officer and Chief Financial Officer.